INTERVIEW: Ruben Vardanyan, ousted state minister of Nagorno-Karabakh

 Baku had refused to negotiate with him as a representative of the breakaway territory, and face-to-face talks took place the day after he was dismissed.

-Vardanyan says that Harutiunian himself openly admitted that he had come under big external pressure to dismiss him, and denies that there are any significant differences between them.
+Vardanyan says that Harutiunian himself openly admitted that he had come under heavy external pressure to dismiss him, and denies that there are any significant differences between them.
 “It was too big a problem for him,” he claims.

 He also denies that he was an obstacle to a settlement, pointing out that there have been no follow-up talks and the two sides remain as far apart as ever.
 “If I was the obstruction, nothing changed [afterwards] and so it’s not true,” he says.